MohamedEssamEllithy/Technical-assessment---BlogsApp/README.md

 ### Single Post Component

 The `Single Post` component provides a dedicated space to display the complete content of the selected article, offering a comprehensive reading experience for the user.

+### Card Component

+The `Card` component encapsulates the content structure for a single blog card, ensuring a consistent and elegant display.

+### Single Post Component

+The `Login` component houses the login form, requiring users to enter an email and password.
+Upon submission, it redirects to the home page.

 ### NotFound Component